metonym/svelte-highlight/README.md

 There are two ways to apply `highlight.js` styles:

-1. inject JavaScript styles through `svelte:head`
+1. JavaScript styles injected into the DOM through `svelte:head`
-2. import CSS StyleSheets using a css file loader.
+2. CSS StyleSheets imported using a file loader

 ### Injected Styles